 5. Content Offerings

-As we noted, your cornerstone content should already be live when you launch your site.
+As noted, your cornerstone content should already be live when you launch your site.
 Beyond this, you should aim to have your content calendar as well filled out as possible.
 Ideally, you’d like regular content planned out at least a month before publication.

 However, long before you put pen to paper, it’s important to figure out what angle you want your content to take.
 For example, do you want to be a thought leadership portal, catalogue, or resource centre for your readers?